Apress/julia-quick-syntax-reference/README.md

 ## How to run the code

-To run the code of the book:
+To run the code in the book as last updated (to work with latest versions - as of today - of the various packages) perform the following passages:

 - Clone the repo...